calyxir/calyx/docs/tutorial/frontend-tut.md

 # Further Steps

-Congratulations, you know as much as we do about MrXL!
+Congratulations, you know as much about MrXL as we do!
 The small size of the language makes it a nice sandbox for you to play in.
 Some fun things you could try:
 1. We don't yet implement reduction in parallel.
 Extend the compiler to allow this.